dzlab/dzlab.github.io/_posts/2022-02-18-bedtime-stories.md

 ## That's all folks
 You can give the podcast a try, all episodes are pulished here [https://anchor.fm/exmachina](https://anchor.fm/exmachina)

-I would love to head any feedack, suggestions or ideas for improvement.
+I would love to hear any feedack, suggestions or ideas for improvement.
 So feel free to leave a comment or reach out on twitter [@bachiirc](https://twitter.com/bachiirc)